Budgie (band): History

 Budgie formed in 1967 in Cardiff, Wales, under the name Hills Contemporary Grass.
 The original line-up consisted of Burke Shelley on vocals and bass, Tony Bourge on guitar and vocals and Ray Phillips on drums.
 After performing several gigs in 1968, the band changed their name to Budgie the following year and recorded their first demo.
 The band had initially considered going under the name "Six Ton Budgie", but decided the shorter single word variant was preferable.
 Burke Shelley has said that the band's name came from the fact that he "loved the idea of playing noisy, heavy rock, but calling ourselves after something diametrically opposed to that".

 Their eponymous debut album of strong, blues-oriented hard rock was recorded at Rockfield Studios with Black Sabbath producer Rodger Bain and released in 1971.
 It was followed by Squawk in 1972.
 The third album, Never Turn Your Back on a Friend (1973), contained "Breadfan", which was covered by Metallica in 1987.
 Metallica had also previously covered another Budgie song, "Crash Course in Brain Surgery".
 Ray Phillips left the band before the fourth album In for the Kill! was recorded.
 He was replaced by Pete Boot.

 In late 1974, Boot left and was replaced by Steve Williams for the album Bandolier.
 For concerts promoting this album and the follow-up, If I Were Brittania I'd Waive the Rules, the band were augmented by second guitarist Myf Isaac.
-Music from the 1978 LP Impeckable featured in the 1979 film J-Men Forever (shown frequently on the USA Network's "Night Flight" T.V. in the 1980s), which is now considered a cult classic.
+Music from the 1978 LP Impeckable featured in the 1979 film J-Men Forever.
 Bourge and Isaac left in 1978 and were replaced by ex-Trapeze guitarist Robert Kendrick and ex-Hawkwind guitarist Huw Lloyd-Langton.
 Langton's stint was short-lived as Kendrick convinced the band to dismiss him.
 In late 1978, having been dropped by A&M and with no recording contract, this line-up floundered, and after 12 months Kendrick was replaced by "Big" John Thomas (b.
 21 February 1952) in late 1979.
 This line-up recorded two albums for Kingsley Ward's 'Active' label: Power Supply (1980) and Nightflight (1981).
-1982 saw them signed to RCA for Deliver Us from Evil, their final recording for a major label.
+In 1982 they signed to RCA for Deliver Us from Evil, their final recording for a major label.